micro-manager/micro-manager.github.io/_pages/DeviceAdapterTutorial.md

 The `Initialize()` and `Shutdown()` methods are critical for proper device adapter behavior within Micro-Manager.
 Follow these key rules:

-- No hardware communication should occur before Initialize() is called
+- No hardware communication should occur before `Initialize()` is called
 - Use `Initialize()` to establish the connection to hardware and prepare the device for commands
 - Use `Shutdown()` to disconnect from the hardware, reversing the effects of `Initialize()`
-- Repeated calls to `Initialize()` after successful initialization should have no effect
-- Repeated calls to `Shutdown()` after successful shutdown should have no effect
+- MMCore guarantees that `Initialize()` is called at most once during the device object's lifetime
+- MMCore guarantees that `Shutdown()` is called before the device object is destroyed if `Initialize()` was called
-- Calling `Shutdown()` without prior initialization should have no effect
+- Calling `Shutdown()` without prior initialization must have no effect
+- `Shutdown()` must perform the correct cleanup whether or not the call to `Initialize()` was successful
-- After `Shutdown()`, the device adapter should never communicate with hardware until `Initialize()` is called again
+- After `Shutdown()`, the device adapter should never communicate with hardware

 ## Instance management